That chick who wrote Jane Eyre.

 What?
 You want more?
 All right.

-A creative and imaginative girl from a young age, she ended up spending most of her adult life as a governess for rich children, or a teacher at a private school in Brussels.
+Charlotte ended up spending most of her adult life as a teacher; at the girls' school she had graduated from, then as a governess for rich children, and briefly as a teacher at a private school in Brussels.

 She first began publishing under the pseudonym "Currer Bell" in 1846 when she, along with Anne and Emily, published a collection of their poetry.
 A year later, in 1847, she published again as Currer Bell, this time a novel, her most famous work: Jane Eyre.